Understanding the Commercial Real Estate World of Englewood, Chicago

 1. Retail Spaces: Englewood’s main commercial corridors, particularly along 63rd Street and Halsted Street, are home to various retail businesses.
 These areas offer opportunities for new retail developments aimed at serving both residents and visitors and reviving the neighborhood’s historic commercial centers.

-2. Office Spaces: Small office spaces are available in Englewood, particularly for non-profits, healthcare providers, and professional services.
+2. Chicago Office Spaces: Small office spaces are available in Englewood, particularly for non-profits, healthcare providers, and professional services.
 These offices are often located in repurposed buildings or newly developed mixed-use properties, providing convenient access for clients and employees.

 3. Mixed-Use Developments: Mixed-use properties are increasingly seen as a solution to revitalizing Englewood’s commercial corridors.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while contributing to the neighborhood’s urban vitality.